David Wood (journalist): Career

-As a reporter in Washington he has covered presidential campaigns and the State Department for The Washington Star and national security issues for the Los Angeles Times, Newhouse News Service, The Baltimore Sun and AOL's Politics Daily before moving to The Huffington Post in February 2011 where he has covered national security issues at the White House, Pentagon, CIA and State Department, and has reported on conflict from Europe, Africa, Asia, the Middle East and Central America.
+As a reporter in Washington he has covered presidential campaigns and the State Department for The Washington Star and national security issues for the Los Angeles Times, Newhouse News Service, The Baltimore Sun and AOL's Politics Daily before moving to HuffPost in February 2011 where he has covered national security issues at the White House, Pentagon, CIA and State Department, and has reported on conflict from Europe, Africa, Asia, the Middle East and Central America.

 He accompanied U.S. military units in the field many times, both on domestic and overseas training maneuvers and in Desert Storm, the Iran-Iraq tanker war, the interventions in Panama, Somalia and Haiti, peacekeeping missions in the Balkans and combat operations in Afghanistan and Iraq.

 In five trips to Afghanistan since January 2002, he has lived and worked with the 10th Mountain and 101st Airborne Divisions, the 1st Battalion, 6th Marines, the 82nd Airborne Division's special troops battalion, the 4th Brigade Combat Team, 25th Infantry, in RC-East and with the 10th Mountain Division's 1st Brigade in Kunduz, Faryab and Kandahar provinces.

-In his Huffington Post biography he says, "I have been scared much of my professional life."
+In his HuffPost biography, he says, "I have been scared much of my professional life."

 In 1992-1993, he spent a year with the 24th Marine Expeditionary Unit, including three months of ground operations in Somalia.
 His account of that experience, A Sense of Values, was published by Andrews & McMeel in 1994.

 Awards

 Wood was awarded a Pulitzer Prize for National Reporting in 2012.
 He was also a Pulitzer Prize finalist in 1998.
-In 2012, Wood was the recipient of the Prix Bayeux-Calvados des Correspondants de Guerre, an international award for war reporting.
+In 2012, Wood was the recipient of the Bayeux Calvados-Normandy Award for war correspondents, an international award for war reporting.
 Wood won the Gerald R. Ford Prize for Distinguished Defense Reporting and other national awards.
 He won the 2017 Dayton Literary Peace Prize, Non-Fiction winner for What Have We Done.